rafhenri/Image_Processing/README.md

 # Image_Processing
-Codes that I use in my image processing projects, such as filters or math operations with images (specially bitmap format).
+Codes that I use in my image processing projects, such as filters or math operations with images.